Which of the following structures is NOT located within the thora... | Channels for Pearson+

 1

 Step 1: Begin by understanding the anatomical boundaries of the thoracic cavity.
-The thoracic cavity is the space enclosed by the rib cage, sternum, and thoracic vertebrae, and it is separated from the abdominal cavity by the diaphragm.
+The thoracic cavity is the space enclosed by the rib cage, sternum, thoracic vertebrae, and diaphragm.
+It houses structures primarily involved in respiration and circulation.

 Step 2: Identify the major organs located within the thoracic cavity.
-These include the heart (within the mediastinum), lungs (within the pleural cavities), and esophagus (passing through the mediastinum).
+These include the heart, lungs, esophagus, trachea, thymus, and major blood vessels such as the aorta and vena cava.

-Step 3: Recognize that the liver is not located within the thoracic cavity.
-The liver is a large organ situated in the abdominal cavity, primarily in the upper right quadrant, below the diaphragm.
+Step 3: Recognize that the liver is part of the abdominal cavity, not the thoracic cavity.
+The liver is located below the diaphragm, primarily in the upper right quadrant of the abdomen.

-Step 4: Compare the locations of the listed structures.
-The esophagus, heart, and lungs are all within the thoracic cavity, while the liver is located in the abdominal cavity.
+Step 4: Compare the listed structures (heart, esophagus, liver, lungs) to their respective cavities.
+The heart, esophagus, and lungs are all located within the thoracic cavity, while the liver is located in the abdominal cavity.

-Step 5: Conclude that the liver is the correct answer because it is not anatomically located within the thoracic cavity.
+Step 5: Conclude that the liver is the correct answer as it is NOT located within the thoracic cavity, based on its anatomical position below the diaphragm.

 Watch next